garogers01/picoc/README.md

 # Porting PicoC

-platform.h is where you select your platform type and specify the includes etc. for your platform.
+The platform is selected in the Makefile.
+You can either set HOST in the Makefile, or set it on the command line when you invoke make.
+It will be prepended to the string '_HOST' and defined for the compilation.
+As such, it should be upper case.
+It's there in case you have to introduce platform dependencies elsewhere in the code.
+This is frowned upon, though.

+The platform specific code goes in a directory whose name is the value of HOST, though in lower case.
+That directory includes the following
+files:

+ - host.mk, which MUST define CC, and can define anything else it needs.
+The only other value of interest is SRCS, should you need sources other than the ones mentioned here.
+It will be included in the Makefile.
+ - library.c contains your library of functions you want to make available to user programs.
-platform_XXX.c contains support functions so the compiler can work on your platform, such as how to write characters to the console etc..
+ - platform.c contains support functions so the compiler can work on your platform, such as how to write characters to the console etc.

-platform_library.c contains your library of functions you want to make available to user programs.
+ - platform.h is where you  specify the includes etc. for your platform.

 There's also a clibrary.c which contains user library functions like printf() which are platform-independent.

-Porting the system will involve setting up suitable includes and defines in platform.h, writing some I/O routines in platform_XXX.c, putting whatever user functions you want in platform_library.c and then changing the main program in picoc.c to whatever you need to do to get programs into the system.
+Porting the system will involve creating the appropriate directory, setting up suitable includes and defines in platform.h, writing some I/O routines in platform.c, putting whatever user functions you want in library.c, creating host.mk and then changing the main program in picoc.c to whatever you need to do to get programs into the system.

 platform.h is set to UNIX_HOST by default so tests can be easily run on a UNIX system.
 You'll need to specify your own host setup dependent on